-In 2002 he was invited to David Krut New York’s printshop where he produced two artworks using photograuve printmaking.
-Since this collaboration Schneider has exhibited at David Krut Projects in Johannesburg three times; once in 2005 with Carte de Viste, again in 2006 with Gary Schneider: Nudes and, most recently, in 2011 with Skin which was accompanied by a catalogue by Kate McCrickard.
-He has also shown at David Krut New York.
-In 2011, he exhibited a series of hand portraits at the New York gallery.
-The series is ongoing and will feature in further exhibitions in 2012.
+New York-based photographer Gary Schneider was invited to New York’s David Krut Workshop New York’s print workshop in 2002, where he produced two artworks using photogravure printmaking.
+Since this collaboration Schneider has exhibited at David Krut Projects (DKP) Johannesburg three times; once in 2005 with Carte de Visite, again in 2006 with Gary Schneider: Nudes and, most recently, in 2011 with Skin which was accompanied by a catalogue by Kate McCrickard.
+He has also shown at DKP New York, where in 2011, he exhibited a series of hand portraits.

 Born in East London, South Africa, Gary Schneider lives and works in New York.
 He has a BFA from Michaelis School of Fine Art, Cape Town, and an MFA from Pratt Institute, Brooklyn, New York City.

 Schneider’s solo exhibitions include: Artist’s Space, New York City; The Musee de L’Elysee, Lausanne; The International Center of Photography, New York City; The Contemporary Museum, Honolulu; Harvard Art Museums, Cambridge; The Museum of Photographic Art, San Diego; and The Reykjavík Art Museum, Hafnarhús.

 He has received awards and grants, incuding: an Eisenstaedt Award from Life Magazine and Columbia School of Journalism; a National Endowment for the Arts grant; the Lou Stoumen Award; and a Guggenheim Fellowship.